zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

 In the next steps, we are going to design a Pipeline and define a Parameter for the Container Image Version which will be applied to the manifest during the CD workflow.

-## **STEP 2**: Create DevOps Pipeline
+## **STEP 2**: Create DevOps Deployment Pipeline

-Let's create a DevOps pipeline for publishing the mushop fulfillment service and its dependencies.
+Let's create a DevOps Deployment Pipeline for publishing the Mushop fulfillment service and NATS.

 This is going to publish multiple artifacts to our OKE environment.

 1. Go to Deployment Pipelines (left hand side menu of your DevOps project) and click on Create Pipeline.
     ![DevOps Deployment Pipelines menu](./images/devops-deploy-pipeline-menu.png)